Technology makes the world seem a lot smaller.

 The Numbers:

-• The hashtag has generated more than 18 billion views to date.
+- The hashtag has inspired more than 2.3 million posts to date.

 Why Did It Work?

-Recognizing that to reach a younger audience, they needed to reach them on their platform of choice, P&G jumped fully into this TikTok campaign.
+Recognizing that to reach a younger audience, it needed to reach them on their platform of choice, P&G jumped fully into this TikTok campaign.

 Partnering with an established influencer helped the company reach an audience it would otherwise have struggled to connect with.